A General History of the Middle East

 Estimates of the number of Druze vary from 350,000 to 900,000, mostly concentrated in the Mt.
 Hermon area where Syria, Lebanon, and Israel meet.
 They played a role in Lebanon's 20th century civil war, as allies of the Shiite militias.
 With them we are right at the edge of Islamic orthodoxy, if not beyond it; they have transformed the all-conquering faith into a mystery religion that is a secret even to most of its members!

-Mahmud's most powerful vassal was a Turkish tribe in Uzbekistan, founded a few years earlier by a chieftain named Seljuk.
-Around 1025, Mahmud summoned Seljuk's son and heir, Arslan ("Lion"), and asked him how many armed men he had.
+At first the Seljuks offered their services to the Karakhanids, the most powerful Turkish tribe in Uzbekistan.
+This was a mistake, because in 1025 Mahmud of Ghazni inflicted a defeat on the Karakhanids and their vassals.
+Arslan, Seljuk's son and heir, was captured and brought to Mahmud, who asked him how many armed men he had.
 Arslan produced two arrows from his quiver and boasted that he could call up 100,000 men by sending his arrows among his people and twice that number if he sent his bow.
 Alarmed, Mahmud turned to his advisors, and they suggested amputating the thumbs of every man among the Seljuk Turks so they could no longer use bows.
 Mahmud, who had already inflicted unheard-of carnage in India, could carry out that brutal act, but even he thought the proposal was impractical.
-Instead, he invited Arslan to bring 4,000 families and all their animals and baggage into Turkmenistan, where he could watch them more closely.
+Instead, he "invited" Arslan to bring 4,000 families and all their animals and baggage into Turkmenistan, where he could watch them more closely.

 By using hit-and-run tactics, the Seljuks first wore down the Ghaznavids, then crushed them in three key battles between 1037 and 1040.
 Masud fled to India, where he spent his last days sunk in wine and music; his heirs were Seljuk vassals in Afghanistan.